Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 It is expected for a canine’s tummy to occasionally produce some noise as food goes through the digestive tract.
 However, if you notice a gurgling sound that persists for more than a few minutes, your pup likely has indigestion.

-Another symptom to look for if you suspect your pup has a stomach upset is a bloated tummy.
-This symptom is often accompanied by an increase in passing gas.
+Another sign to look for if you suspect your pup has a stomach upset is an increase in passing gas.
 Even though flatulence (passing gas) is normal, excess gas usually indicates a tummy issue.

 It could be that your pup enjoyed a diet high in indigestible carbohydrates or fermentable fiber.
-If you have not made any recent dietary changes, you may be dealing with a severe underlying issue like tummy inflammation or a bacterial or parasitic stomach infection.
+If you have not made any recent dietary changes, you may be dealing with a food intolerance or a severe underlying issue like stomach inflammation or a bacterial or parasitic stomach infection.

 So, how do you tell if your dog is nauseated?